hdelzein/lidar3DObjectDetection/README.md

 The outcome is a visualization is

 ### Summary for Project Step Two. it is divided into three section.
-Below is the result for each section

 Task preparations